-The SLAA will comply with 2 C.F.R. part 3185 and 2 C.F.R. part 180, as applicable.
+The SLAA will comply with 2 C.F.R.
+Part 3185 and 2 C.F.R.
+Part 180, as applicable.
 The authorized representative, on behalf of the SLAA, certifies to the best of his or her knowledge and belief that neither the SLAA nor any of its principals for the Five-Year Plan:

-- 1. are presently excluded or disqualified; - have been convicted within the preceding three years of any of the offenses listed in 2 C.F.R. § 180.800(a) or had a civil judgment rendered against it or them for one of those offenses within that time period; - 3. are presently indicted for or otherwise criminally or civilly charged by a governmental entity (Federal, State, or local) with commission of any of the offenses listed in 2 C.F.R. § 180.800(a); or - 4. have had one or more public transactions (Federal, State, or local) terminated within the preceding three years for cause or default.
+- 1. are presently excluded or disqualified; - 2. have been convicted of, or been assessed a civil judgment for, any of the offenses listed in 2 C.F.R. § 180.800(a) within the preceding three years; - 3. are presently indicted for or otherwise criminally or civilly charged by a governmental entity (federal, state, or local) with commission of any of the offenses listed in 2 C.F.R. § 180.800(a); or - 4. have had one or more public transactions (federal, state, or local) terminated within the preceding three years for cause or default.

-Where the SLAA is unable to certify to any of the statements in this certification, the authorized representative, on behalf of the applicant, shall attach an explanation to the application.
+Where the SLAA is unable to certify to any of these statements, the authorized representative, on behalf of the applicant, shall attach an explanation to the application.

-The SLAA, as a primary tier participant, is required to comply with 2 C.F.R. part 180 (Subpart C) (Responsibilities of Participants Regarding Transactions Doing Business with Other Persons) as a condition of participation in the award.
+The SLAA, as a primary-tier participant, is required to comply with 2 C.F.R.
+Part 180, subpart C (Responsibilities of Participants Regarding Transactions Doing Business with Other Persons) as a condition of participation in the award.
 The SLAA is also required to communicate the requirement to comply with 2 C.F.R. part 180 (Subpart C) (Responsibilities of Participants Regarding Transactions Doing Business with Other Persons) to persons at the next lower tier with whom the applicant enters into covered transactions.